lucasbasquerotto/ctl/README.md

 Then, copy the value displayed in the terminal and paste in the file you want to use it.

-When encrypting several strings, it might be useful to create a file with the vault password, and then using this file as the password source for more efficiency:
+When encrypting several strings with the same vault password, it might be useful to create a file with the vault password, and then using this file as the password source for more efficiency:

 ```bash
 ./ctl/run enter